mukunda-/mukunda-/README.md

 Hi 👋 I'm a computer enjoyer.
 This repository contains projects spanning to 2007.
 Sources before that are lost on defunct zip disks or CDs somewhere.
 If you have a question about anything, feel free to email!

 My [2020 Portfolio](https://github.com/mukunda-/portfolio) tells a better story than this page, so have a look there if you have some free time.
+The following is a highlighted handful of my projects.

 ## Recent Projects
 * [nanopaint](https://github.com/mukunda-/nanopaint) - A work in progress, making a collaborative canvas with infinite resolution.
 Paint tiny images with atoms!
 * [mysite2](https://github.com/mukunda-/mysite2) - A modern 2025 revision of my personal website and blog.
-The pages are served by a Go app via FastCGI.
+The pages are served by a Go app via FastCGI, very friendly with shared-hosting environments.
 [Read more about it on my blog](http://localhost/blog/2025/new-blog-smell-again).

 ## SourceMod
 <img align="right" width="200" src="https://github.com/user-attachments/assets/bb6a7b47-251a-4550-9b21-6294ca5fb258" alt="Terrorists playing Mareo">